verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 the `init` service also will load four sample items into the table.

-If you get an error here, go back to the Select Targets page in the WebLogic Server Administration Console and make sure that you checked `AdminServer` as the data source target.
+If you get an error here, go back to the Select Targets page in the WebLogic Server Administration Console and make sure that you selected `AdminServer` as the data source target.

 ### Access the application